6. Character vectors#

 Note

-(*) If a regex features some capture groups, matches thereto can be mentioned not only in the pattern itself but also in the replacement string:
+(*) If a regex defines capture groups, matches thereto can be mentioned not only in the pattern itself but also in the replacement string:

 gsub("(\\p{L})\\p{L}\\1", "\\1", "aha egg gag NaN spam", perl=TRUE)